-- Website Blocking To block specific websites, click Website Blocking.
+- Block this Device Click Block this Device to quickly enable/ disable a device from having Internet access. - Website Blocking To block specific websites, click Website Blocking.
 The Parental Controls page displays. - For additional information about blocking websites, refer to Chapter 7 Setting Parental Controls. - Block Internet Services Internet services blocking prevents a device on your network from accessing specific services, such as receiving email or downloading files from FTP sites.
 Block Internet services by locating the device, then clicking Block Internet Services.
 The Access Control page displays. - For additional information on blocking Internet services, refer to the Access Control section in Chapter 6 Configuring Security Settings. - Port Forwarding Port Forwarding allows your network to be exposed to the Internet in specific limited and controlled ways.
 For example, you could allow specific applications, such as gaming, voice, and chat, to access servers in the local network.
-To access the Port Forwarding page, click Port Forwarding. - For additional information, refer to the Port Forwarding section in Chapter 6 Configuring Security Settings. - View Device Details Click View Device Details to display the Device Information page and view the selected device's information, such as IP Address, MAC address, Network Connection, Lease Type,
+To access the Port Forwarding page, click Port Forwarding.

+For additional information, refer to the Port Forwarding section in Chapter 6 Configuring Security Settings.
-USING MY NETWORK SETTINGS

-Port Forwarding Services, and Windows Shared Folder as well as the Ping Test option.
-You can also click the device's icon in the Main page to display the Device Information page.

-Rename this Device - To change the name of a specific device, click Rename this Device.
-The Rename Device page displays.

-If desired, enter the new device name and/or select a different icon.
+- View Device Details Click View Device Details to display the Device Information page and view the selected device's information, such as IP Address, MAC address, Network Connection, Lease Type and Port Forwarding Services as well as the Ping Test option.
+You can also click the device's icon in the Main page to display the Device Information page. - Rename this Device To change the name of a specific device, click Rename this Device.
+The Rename Device page displays. - If desired, enter the new device name and/or select a different icon.
 Click Apply to save changes.
 The My Network page will open with the new name and icon displayed.